 The Bottom Line

-The bottom line is that the Mio Link heart rate wrist strap is not a viable replacement for the traditional chest strap while exercising.
+is that the Mio Link heart rate wrist strap is not a viable replacement for the traditional chest strap while exercising.
 The optical sensor technology used in such wrist straps cannot match the accuracy of traditional chest straps during activity.
 However, the Mio Link can be useful for quickly viewing your heart rate at rest, such as in the morning before getting out of bed.
 The only reason to buy the Mio Link, in my opinion, would be to use it to check morning heart rate.
 Then again, simply counting your pulse while looking at the second hand on your watch works just as well without the cost.
 But if you are looking for a way to measure heart rate during exercise without a chest strap, keep looking; the Mio Link is not the solution.

 Disclosure statement: The Mio Link tested for this review was purchased independently.
 The author does not receive any incentive from Mio Global to use its products.